JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 wasm32:
 zephyr_stm32f4_disco:
 ```

-And for Linux with Kotlin/Native v0.8 we have:
+For Linux with Kotlin/Native v0.8 we have:

 ```
 > kotlinc -list_targets
 linux_x64:                    (default) linux